The authentic, eye-catchy dangling spiderettes of the Spider plant become more prominent when ideal light requirements are met.

 2. Curling Leaves

-Except for the curly Spider plant, other varieties do not feature curly foliage in ideal condition.
+Other varieties, except for the curly Spider plant, do not feature curly foliage in ideal condition.

 Therefore, if your Spider plant has curly foliage curling inwards, understand they are getting too much sunlight.